2016 Aurora Water Rate Information - Water, sewer and storm drain

-There is no increase in 2014 water and stormwater rates.
-A 4 percent increase in sewer rates is needed to help offset an increase from the Metro Wastewater Reclamation District, which treats Aurora's wastewater.Your water bill arrives monthly and pays for the following:
+There is no increase in 2016 water rates.
+A 4% increase in sewer rates is needed to help offset an increase from the Metro Wastewater Reclamation District, which treats Aurora's wastewater, and a $1 per month increase in storm drain fees is in place to fund necessary improvements to Aurora's system.Your water bill arrives monthly and pays for the following:

 - Service charge: A set fee to cover the cost of meter maintenance, meter reading, storm drain system maintenance and capital projects, such as line replacement and the creation of additional water storage and purchases.